speakeasy-sdks/firehydrant-go-sdk/docs/sdks/scim/README.md

 | ------------------ | ------------------ | ------------------ |
 | sdkerrors.SDKError | 4XX, 5XX           | \*/\*              |

-## CreateGroup
+## UpdateGroup

-SCIM endpoint to create a new Team (Colloquial for Group in the SCIM protocol).
-Any members defined in the payload will be assigned to the team with no defined role.
+SCIM endpoint to update a Team (Colloquial for Group in the SCIM protocol).
+Any members defined in the payload will be assigned to the team with no defined role, any missing members will be removed from the team.

 ### Example Usage